GeorginJobin/Home-Server-Project/README.md

 Status: Resolved

 - Problem:
-After opening and starting the laptop after almost 3 years yesterday, i had removed many of the games and other apps i had on the laptop, freeing up 200+ gb of storage.
-After that and speeding up the pc through basics, like statup apps, cache clearing etc, I had left it alone.
+After opening and starting the laptop after almost 3 years yesterday, I had removed many of the games and other apps I had on the laptop, freeing up 200+ gb of storage.
+After that and speeding up the pc through basics, like startup apps, cache clearing etc, I had left it alone.

-This morning when trying to turn on and boot the laptop, for some reason keyboard and trackpad inputs were not getting detected by windows 11, external device did not work either.
+This morning when trying to turn on and boot the laptop, for some reason keyboard and trackpad inputs were not getting detected by Windows 11, external device did not work either.
 Making normal operation impossible

 - Diagnosis:
   * Ruled out hardware failure - the keyboard and trackpad worked within the bios screen
   * Ruled out USB Port failure - multiple ports tested within bios and had no issues
-  * The fault was in the winodws 11 software/driver layer.
+  * The fault was in the Windows 11 software/driver layer.

 - Fix:
-I did not need windows 11 to work for this project, but i couldn't get rid of it for now due to have personal files and data on the drive.
+I did not need Windows 11 to work for this project, but i couldn't get rid of it for now due to have personal files and data on the drive.

 So instead I:
 * Forced shutdown 3 times to trigger Windows Recovery.